Last minute cruising: How to get the best deals

 If you plan to travel with your family or your friends, you should regularly check the status of your travel documents.

-Experts recommend making sure that there are at least six months left within your cruise’s date and the expiration of your passport.
+Experts recommend making sure that there are at least six months left between your cruise’s date and the expiration of your passport.
 Renewing your documents takes time.

 If you have already booked your trip you may have access to quick processing time, but this may cost more, making all your effort to find a cheap cruise option useless.